How to make the most of knitted fabrics: sweatshirt fleece, French terry, ribbing... and reuse your scraps?

 Small scraps

-With very small scraps, it is still possible to make hair accessories including headbands super comfortable in cotton jersey.
-As with the hat, the point to watch is the fabric's elasticity, which must allow the headband to hold but also be comfortable.
+With the very small scraps, it’s still possible to make hair accessories including super comfortable headbands in cotton jersey.
+As with the hat, the key point is the fabric’s elasticity, which must allow the headband to stay in place but also be comfortable.

-You can also make it with scraps of cotton jersey or viscose A belt With a buckle to match with her dress or a blouse.
-I do not recommend it with french terry or sweatshirt fabric because they are too thick and will probably bulk up the silhouette.
+You can also make it with scraps of cotton jersey or viscose a belt a loop to match with her dress or a blouse.
+I don’t recommend it with french terry or sweatshirt fabric because they are too thick and will probably add bulk to the silhouette.
 I made a tutorial with poplin here.

 Example of recovery with my cherry cotton jersey

-Third idea for "patchwork" garments, it is possible to make cuts in your pattern to create pieces matching your scraps.
-If you like original clothes, this is really a great technique to recover scrap pieces.
+Third idea for "patchwork" garments: you can make cuts in your pattern to create pieces that match your scraps.
+If you like original clothes, this is a really great technique to recover scrap pieces.

 Some patterns already offer this kind of cut, but nothing stops you from creating your own.